DannyWu-KCL/WENO/README.md

 ## Contribution of this paper

 This paper proposed an effective framework to integrate bag and instance classifier.
-By training two networks mutually with communication channel between networks, this framework is able to alleviate the challenges such as noisy pseudo label for instance-classifier and bag-classifier inability to recognize difficult postive instances.
+By training two networks alternatively with communication channel between networks, this framework is able to alleviate the challenges such as noisy pseudo label for instance-classifier and bag-classifier's inability to recognize difficult postive instances.

 ## Results